Last week I explained how Google Analytics Event tracking works and we had a close look at the Event tracking code structure (for ga.js).

-After adapting this code to your own outbound links, you could use the code to track all kinds of downloads (whitepapers, PDFs, presentations, etc.)
+After adopting this code to your own outbound links, you could use the code to track all kinds of downloads (whitepapers, PDFs, presentations, etc.)

 Example of event tracking code for Internal Banner Tracking

-A lot of website have carousels (rotating banners).
+A lot of websites have carousels (rotating banners).
 By implementing Event tracking to carousels, you would be able to see which banners attract more clicks and perform the best.

 Here’s an example of such code:

 <a href=”http://www.yourdomain.com/banner1-landing-page/″ onClick=”_gaq.push([‘_trackEvent’, ‘banner’, ‘internal link’, ‘name of the banner’]);”>Anchor text </a>

 This code should be implemented to the banner link, in this example, it is: http://www.yourdomain.com/banner1-landing-page/